Preparing for Ministry Through Contextual Education

 • May include interviews with seminary-trained leaders in diverse specialized ministry settings

-Four MACM Collaboration Groups are required for MACM students.
-For help meeting these requirements and finding a Ministry Setting, please contact Dr. Casey Sigmon, Director of Contextual Education.
+For help meeting these requirements and finding a Ministry Setting, please contact the Director of Contextual Education.

 Ministry Settings

-All students enrolled in a PLUM Group or Ministry Collaboration Group must also serve in an approved Ministry Setting for a minimum of four hours per week.
+All students enrolled in a Contextual Education (CTX) course must serve in an approved Ministry Setting for a minimum of four hours per week.
 The Ministry Setting may be a paid or volunteer position.